dgagn/diagflow.nvim/readme.md

     inline_padding_left = 0, -- the padding left when the placement is inline
     update_event = { 'DiagnosticChanged' }, -- the event that updates the diagnostics cache
     toggle_event = { } -- if InsertEnter, can toggle the diagnostics on inserts
-})
+    show_sign = false, -- set to true if you want to render the diagnostic sign before the diagnostic message })
 ```